EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

     ``incr()``/``decr()`` methods are not guaranteed to be atomic.
 On those backends that support atomic increment/decrement (most notably, the memcached backend), increment and decrement operations will be atomic.
-    However, if the backend doesn't natively provide an increment/decrement operation, it will be implemented using a two-step retrieve/update.
+    However, if the backend doesn\'t natively provide an increment/decrement operation, it will be implemented using a two-step retrieve/update.